Gerlandino Messina

-Gerlandino Messina ([dʒerlanˈdiːno mesˈsiːna]; born on July 22, 1972) is a member of the Mafia in Sicily from Porto Empedocle.
-He was on the most wanted list of the Italian ministry of the Interior from 1999 to 2010 when he was captured in Favara.
+Gerlandino Messina ([dʒerlanˈdiːno mesˈsiːna]; born on 22 July 1972) is a member of the Mafia in Sicily from Porto Empedocle.
+He was on the most wanted list of the Italian Ministry of the Interior from 1999 to 2010 when he was captured in Favara.

-He is the son of Giuseppe Messina, the Mafia boss of Porto Empedocle, who on July 8, 1986, was killed by the Grassonelli clan, which adhered to the Stidda – a criminal organisation rivaling Cosa Nostra.
-In revenge, six members of the Grassonelli clan were killed on September 21, 1986, in the so-called Porto Empedocle massacre.
+He is the son of Giuseppe Messina, the Mafia boss of Porto Empedocle, who on 8 July 1986, was killed by the Grassonelli clan, which adhered to the Stidda – a criminal organisation rivaling Cosa Nostra.
+In revenge, six members of the Grassonelli clan were killed on 21 September 1986, in the so-called Porto Empedocle massacre.

 He is considered to be one of the bosses of Cosa Nostra in the province of Agrigento, jointly with Giuseppe Falsone.

-On October 23, 2010, he was captured by a special unit of the Carabinieri while he was in his house in Favara, near Agrigento.
-He was wanted for Mafia association and several murders, such as the killing of police officer Giuliano Guazzelli in April 1992.
+On 23 October 2010, he was captured by a special unit of the Carabinieri from his house in Favara, near Agrigento.
+He was wanted for Mafia association and several murders, including the killing of police officer Giuliano Guazzelli in April 1992.

 In 2012, he was sentenced to 9 years and 6 months of imprisonment for illegal possession of firearms.